 In the busy train stations of Japan, especially those operated by JR, the use of selfie sticks is prohibited for safety reasons.
 In crowded places, the equipment can cause accidents or discomfort.

 Avoid using flash in indoor environments, such as trains and subways.
-Many passengers find it bothersome or invasive.
+Many passengers find this annoying or invasive.

-In Japan, even in public places, a person's image is protected by privacy laws.
-If you publish photos or videos in which someone appears without consent, especially on social media, you can be held liable if the person feels harmed.
+In Japan, even in public places, a person’s image is protected by privacy law.
+If you publish photos or videos in which someone appears without consent, especially on social media, you may be held responsible if the person feels harmed.

 How to Avoid Problems

-• Whenever possible, ask for permission before taking photos of individuals, such as cosplayers, staff of establishments, or street performers.
+- Whenever possible, ask for permission before taking photos of individuals, such as cosplayers, establishment staff, or street performers.

-• If someone says "ダメ (Dame)", which means "no can do", immediately respect the person's wishes.
+- If someone says “ダメ (Dame),” which means “not allowed,” immediately respect the person’s wishes.

 Useful Phrases for Taking Photos in Japan

-Learning some simple phrases in Japanese can be very helpful when asking for permission to take photos or getting help from a local.
+Learning a few simple phrases in Japanese can greatly help when asking for permission to photograph or getting help from a local.
 Here are some practical expressions:

 ここで写真を取っていいですか。